giellalt/lang-liv/liv.md

 * *uʼm:*
 * *ūo:*

 ### PROPER NOUNS

 ### NOUNS partitive for morfa demo

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/exceptions.lexc](http://github.com/giellalt/lang-liv/blob/main/../src/fst/stems/exceptions.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/exceptions.lexc](https://github.com/giellalt/lang-liv/blob/main/src/fst/stems/exceptions.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 ADV_ "(eng) /(est) /(fin) /(lav)" ;

 ADD NEW ADVERBS BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adverbs_newwords.lexc](http://github.com/giellalt/lang-liv/blob/main/../src/fst/stems/adverbs_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/adverbs_newwords.lexc](https://github.com/giellalt/lang-liv/blob/main/src/fst/stems/adverbs_newwords.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 PROP_ "(eng) ear/(est) /(fin) /(lav)" ;

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/propernouns_newwords.lexc](http://github.com/giellalt/lang-liv/blob/main/../src/fst/stems/propernouns_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/propernouns_newwords.lexc](https://github.com/giellalt/lang-liv/blob/main/src/fst/stems/propernouns_newwords.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 V_ "(eng) ear/(est) /(fin) /(lav)" ;

 Add new verbs below

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/verbs_newwords.lexc](http://github.com/giellalt/lang-liv/blob/main/../src/fst/stems/verbs_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/verbs_newwords.lexc](https://github.com/giellalt/lang-liv/blob/main/src/fst/stems/verbs_newwords.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 N_ "(eng) ear/(est) /(fin) /(lav)" ;

 ADD NEW NOUNS BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/nouns_newwords.lexc](http://github.com/giellalt/lang-liv/blob/main/../src/fst/stems/nouns_newwords.lexc)</small># Livonian noun inflection
+<small>This (part of) documentation was generated from [src/fst/stems/nouns_newwords.lexc](https://github.com/giellalt/lang-liv/blob/main/src/fst/stems/nouns_newwords.lexc)</small>

+---

+# Livonian noun inflection

 This file documents `affixes/nouns.lexc`, the Livonian noun inflection file.

 ## Ad hoc lexica

 PROBLEMS with dictionary lexica